jupyter/jupyterhub-2016-workshop/README.md

 - the development team, who needs to understand what are the common and recurring pain points to drive the system forward.

 It seemed that a very informal, lightweight collection of talks by both members of the Jupyter team and community participants who have already built tools or deployed the system for their needs, could provide this kind of "gallery" overview.

-This repository will be gradually filled out with the content from the talks, and we'll update it with the video recording of the discussion after it happens.

 ## Agenda